 A high sensitivity is often suitable for percussive playing, while progressive and precise movements which demand more control, may need a lower sensitivity level.

 If you want to change the actual haptic feedback of the top and bottom axes, you need to replace the silicone Cylinders that are responsible for the nice instrumental feel of Touché (SE).
 The Shore 40 Pink Cylinders are the original cylinders coming with Touché (SE).
 They are versatile and suited for a wide range of gestures: soft or hard, progressive or percussive.

 You can purchase a set of Cylinders, containing a softer, white and a stiffer, black pair of Cylinders from our webshop.
-Read here, to learn how to exchange the Cylinders: Replacing the Cylinders.
+To learn how to exchange the Cylinders, please read here: Replacing the Cylinders.